ArcShahi/Vintage/README.md

 ### Prerequisites:

 1. Install **ImageMagick** from [Here](https://imagemagick.org/script/download.php#gsc.tab=0)
-2. Open PowerShell and unblock this file so Windows will allow it to run
+2. Open PowerShell and unblock this file so Windows **may** allow it to run
 ```powershell
 Unblock-File -Path "path\to\vintage.ps1"
 ```